 Mars represents your physical vitality and strength— and this is time to gather your strength, and reinforce your position, rather than burn up your reserves.
 Everybody is more tired and has less energy to work with, especially those with birth chart placements in Aries and Scorpio.

 Accidents and injuries, especially due to fatigue or distraction, are more common.
 Be careful on the sports field, in the kitchen, on the road, and in the workshop, especially on the days listed above.

 Inflammation is a major manifestation of Mars.
-As this year’s retrograde takes place mostly in Aquarius, the ankles, blood vessels, and nervous system are the most vulnerable.
-Inflamed blood vessels are often due to a diet rich in processed carbohydrates and/or food allergens (the most common are gluten, dairy, and soy).
+This year’s retrograde takes place mostly in Aries, which suggests that the head, brain, eyes, and nose are the most vulnerable to the impact of this retrograde.
+Inflammation is a predictable result of a diet rich in processed carbohydrates and/or food allergens (the most common are gluten, dairy, and soy), and low in anti-inflammatory healthy fats.
 This situation is often called systemic inflammation, and symptoms can show up anywhere in the body.
-Painful joints, digestive troubles, asthma/allergies, even neurological symptoms like depression, irritability, confusion, or poor memory.
+Headaches, painful joints, digestive troubles, asthma/allergies, even neurological symptoms like depression, irritability, confusion, or poor memory.